Warning: Spoilers Off applies to Awesome pages. Proceed at your own risk.

 - It turns out Thawne has been keeping tabs on the team and has known about their growing suspicions of him the whole time, culminating in his sending Hannibal Bates disguised as him into the trap they prepared while he heads out to kidnap Eddie.

 - Even though it was somewhat a disappointing outcome for the team, the fact that Joe killed Hannibal Bates with a precise heart shot goes to show his excellent marksmanship.

 - In that same moment Barry manages to run after and snatch harmlessly out of the air 2 out of 3 bullets.
 It really shows how fast he's become since the beginning.
 And hell, the only reason he didn't catch the third is because of the force field bouncing him back!

 - After a whole season of keeping Iris Locked Out of the Loop, she ultimately doesn't need anyone to tell her and figures it out through her own detective work plus a handy Eureka Moment.

-- The implication that the Arrowverse is heading towards making its own Justice League, particularly given how the DC Cinematic Universe has been screwing with the shows and dictating which characters they can use.
+- The implication that the Arrowverse is heading towards making its own Justice League, particularly given how the DC Extended Universe has been screwing with the shows and dictating which characters they can use.